Here’s how to ask the right questions when choosing a new office location for your business.

-Your new office neighbors can also give you an inside opinion on a space before you sign, so don’t hesitate to introduce yourself ask a few questions.
+Your new office location neighbors can also give you an inside opinion on a commercial rental space before you sign, so don’t hesitate to introduce yourself ask a few questions.
 Are they happy with their decision?
 Have they had any problems in the past, and how were they resolved?
 Your future neighbors can alert you to any problems they’ve had, and it will give you a chance to learn about them before you take the space next door.

 You want your offices to be safe for everyone who enters them.
 Office security is also important for your business documents, as many compliance regulations stipulate certain security protections for sensitive information.
 Talk to your landlord about security cameras and alarms, both inside the building and outside or in the parking lot.
 Also ask about building alarms and if there has been a history of theft or vandalism in the neighborhood.